Ylvauk/Intro-to-Python/readme.md

 ## What is Python?
 (5 min / 0:05)

 Python is a high-level, general purpose programming language created by Guido van Rossum in 1991.
-It is one of the most popular programming languages.
+It was mainly developed for emphasis on code readability, and its syntax allows programmers to express concepts in fewer lines of code.
+Not surprisingly, it is one of the most popular programming languages.
 Python can be used for data science, devops, or general purpose programming.
 In this class, we will be using it as a server-side, "back-end" programming language.